 While that’s the case, we can’t know for certain how young people – whether they’re zoomers or millennials – are borrowing their way through this crisis.
 But we can at least agree that Britain’s debt debt repayment bonanza is a phenomenon mostly restricted to older people.
 While some young people have been able to race ahead financially, many more will still need help from their banks to avoid falling behind – and turning to BNPL with potentially disastrous consequences.

 That’s why it was good to hear from the Financial Conduct Authority today that overdraft customers can apply for £500 interest-free credit for three further months until October.
 Banks will also be “mandated to agree repayment plans” with customers depending on payment freezes.
-This may not have been entirely surprising – it feels like we are a long way from leaving lockdown fully – but it will come as a relief to Britain’s young borrowers who simply aren’t enjoying the kind of luxurious lockdown that’s been the internet the giggles this week…
+This may not have been entirely surprising – it feels like we are a long way from leaving lockdown fully – but it will come as a relief to Britain’s young borrowers who simply aren’t enjoying the kind of luxurious lockdown that’s been giving the internet the giggles this week…

 The awkward lessons of my not-quite luxury lockdown https://t.co/ncke1XsiWX